-Beta-caryophyllene, sometimes just called caryophyllene, is a terpene that has a distinct warm, woody, spicy, peppery smell.
-It is found in black pepper and clove oil, as well as rosemary, oregano, cinnamon, basil, black caraway, hops, and essential oils.
+Beta-caryophyllene, sometimes called caryophyllene, is a terpene with a warm, woody, spicy smell.
+It’s in black pepper and clove oil, as well as rosemary, oregano, cinnamon, basil, black caraway, hops, and essential oils.
 Beta-caryophyllene is so distinct that it’s the smell drug-sniffing dogs are trained to sniff out.

 Free Cannabinoid and Terpene Guide

-When it comes to anxiety, it is the CB1 receptor that has been singled out as playing a key role in anxiety.
+Science has identified the CB1 receptor as playing a key role when it comes to anxiety.
 Should the CB1 receptors in the brain’s amygdala be blocked, or if the gene that encodes the CB1 receptor is deleted, anxiety increases.

-This means selective CB2 agonists like beta-caryophyllene are very useful for treating anxiety.
 Dopamine neurons contain CB2 receptors, and therefore blocking or deleting these receptors can modulate anxiety-like behaviors.
 This is because, under inflammatory conditions, CB2 receptor expression in the brain is enhanced.
+This means selective CB2 agonists like beta-caryophyllene are beneficial for treating anxiety.

-CB2 receptor overexpression is not only implicated in the development of anxiety, but other neuropsychiatric disorders like depression and schizophrenia, too.
+The overexpression of CB2 cannabinoid receptors is also implicated in other neuropsychiatric disorders like depression and schizophrenia.
 Eating disorders and alcohol-seeking behavior are also altered by CB2 receptor overexpression on dopamine neurons.
 Since beta-caryophyllene is a CB2 agonist, this can help mitigate depressive moods and other neuropsychiatric conditions.

 Neurodegenerative disorders (Parkinson’s Disease, Alzheimer’s Disease)

-CB2 receptors are a potential therapeutic target for neurodegenerative disorders of many kinds.
-The downregulation of CB2 receptors has been reported in the brains of Parkinson’s patients.
-This leads to inflammation and brain degeneration.
+CB2 receptors are a potential therapeutic target for many different neurodegenerative disorders.
+The downregulation of CB2 receptors has been reported in the brains of Parkinson’s patients, which leads to inflammation and brain degeneration.

-Beta-caryophyllene can essentially tell the CB2 receptors to calm down and stop inflaming so much!

 Beta-caryophyllene acts on CB2 receptors to soothe over-inflammation in the brain.
-The activation and upregulation of CB2 receptors are believed to protect against the neurodegenerative changes in those with Parkinson’s disease (PD)
+The activation and upregulation of CB2 receptors are believed to protect against the neurodegenerative changes in those with Parkinson’s disease (PD).

-Levels of CB2 receptors are increased in those with Alzheimer’s disease (AD), “mainly in microglia surrounding senile plaques, and their expression levels correlate with the amounts of Aβ42 and β-amyloid plaque deposition.”
+Levels of CB2 receptors are also increased in those with Alzheimer’s disease (AD), “mainly in microglia surrounding senile plaques, and their expression levels correlate with the amounts of [certain] plaque deposition.”

-Although beta-caryophyllene can be great for treating anxiety, when combined with high amounts of pinene, limonene, THC and THCV, it may cause more anxiety.
+Beta-caryophyllene can be great for treating anxiety, but when combined with high amounts of pinene, limonene, THC, and THCV, it may cause more anxiety.
 It may work best to start with lower doses and see how the entourage effect impacts your usage.
 This combination of cannabinoids and terpenes may be helpful for:

 For anxiety, insomnia, and chronic muscle and joint pain, beta-caryophyllene combined with the following may be a more suitable choice of cannabinoids and terpenes:

-Many varieties of cannabis contain beta-caryophyllene.
-Some varieties may contain more than others, although technically almost any variety of cannabis can contain large amounts of beta-caryophyllene.
-This can depend on where and how the variety was grown as much as its genetics.
+The amount of beta-caryophyllene in a particular strain depends on where and how the cultivar was grown and its genetics.
 The test results on the packaging are more likely to tell you this than a strain name.

-The following varieties of cannabis in the Girl Scout Cookies (GSC) family have been found to contain high amounts of beta-caryophyllene:
+However, the following varieties of cannabis in the Girl Scout Cookies (GSC) family have been found to contain high amounts of beta-caryophyllene consistently: